-Each run of STOKES creates a set of four output files with the suffix sto, one file for each Stokes parameter.
+Each run of STOKES creates a set of four output files with the suffix .sto, one file for each Stokes parameter.
 The file name is given by the parameter output-file-name to which the parameter CPU-number is attached.
 The next character of the file name denotes the Stokes parameter I, Q, U, or V stored in the file.
 The construction of the output files is rather simple: the first line contains general information of the model run, like the name or the date and time of the simulation.
 The next line includes all model parameters.
-Then, following a delimiter, there is a series of data tables containing the Stokes parameters at all wavelengths and for the different viewing directions considered.
+Then, following a delimiter, there is a series of data tables containing the Stokes parameters at all wavelengths, spatial pixels and viewing directions.

-To be conveniently readable the output files of STOKES require to be processed with the auxiliary program ANALYZE.
-It extracts various information from the STOKES output files and produces four new files with names ending on ...
-TF.res, ...
-PO.res, ...
-PA.res, and ...
-PF.res.
-At the top, these files contain an identical section listing all model parameters and general information about the model run.
+To be conveniently readable the output files of STOKES must be processed with the auxiliary program ANALYZE.
+It extracts various information from the STOKES output files and produces four new files with names ending on ...TF.res, ...PO.res, ...PA.res, and ...PF.res.
+The header of these files lists all model parameters and general information about the model run.
 Here you also find the number of photons sampled compared to the total number of photons defined for the run.
 This might be helpful if you check the intermediate results of a STOKES simulation that is still running.
-Below the general parameter part, the files contain the following spectral results for each viewing direction:
+Below the header, the files contain the spectral and polarization results as given in Table 2.2.